-If you are unsuccessful, we will give you an opportunity to discuss the outcome with us.
+If you are unsuccessful, we will give you an opportunity to discuss the outcome with us, and clarify areas where your application could be improved in future.
 You can submit a new application for the same (or similar) project in any future funding rounds.
-You should include new or more information to address the weaknesses that prevented your previous application from being successful.
+You should include new or additional information to address the weaknesses that prevented your previous application from being successful.
 If a new application is substantially the same as a previous ineligible or unsuccessful application, we may refuse to consider it for assessment.